Informed Sampling for Diversity in Concept-to-Text NLG

 For this reason, when $k$ increases, errors on these cases become more probable.
-In addition, despite the fact that reference-based metrics might fail in evaluating correctly a text containing a high level of diversity, it is fairly reasonable to trust the low scores of word-overlap metrics on the incorrectness of the output produced by \textit{top-k} due to the high correlation of automatic metrics with human judgement when evaluating low-quality text \cite{zhao2019moverscore}.
+In addition, it is fairly reasonable to trust the low scores of word-overlap metrics on the incorrectness of the output produced by \textit{top-k} due to their high correlation with human judgements when evaluating low-quality text \cite{zhao2019moverscore}.

 On the other hand, Nucleus Sampling paired with uniform sampling is able to introduce diversity in a more controlled way, outperforming Top-$k$ by maintaining a high level of BLEU while steadily increasing the diversity generated.
 (Figure \ref{fig:nuc}).
 We note that Nucleus Sampling can achieve any desired level of diversity through different values of $p$.
 However, picking an optimal value for $p$ is not straightforward as the effect of each level of diversity to the quality of the output is unreliably measured by the word overlap metrics.

-Despite the improvements of Nucleus Sampling over the above models, we cannot determine the best value of \textit{p} that allows us to achieve the most diverse text without compromising fluency and relevancy.
-The inadequacy of automatic metrics in capturing such quality criteria makes it impossible to tune a hard parameter such as Nucleus' \textit{p} since it is not possible to determine reliably the best parameter without dropping the quality of the outputs.